home-assistant/home-assistant.io/source/_integrations/tag.markdown

 ## Writing your first tag

 The easiest way to get started with tags is to use NFC tags ([stickers](https://amzn.to/3bQU0nN), [cards](https://amzn.to/2RlqPzM)) with the official Home Assistant mobile apps.
-Once you have scanned a card, hover it with your phone to scan it.
+Once you have written a card, hover it with your phone to scan it.

 <div class="videoWrapper">
   <iframe width="853" height="480" src="https://www.youtube-nocookie.com/embed/Xc120lClUgA" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>